JoachimByrnesShay/interactive-data-visualization/README.md

 Charts display proportional values from perspective of, upon exchange, how many currency units of a comparison currency one gets in return for 1 unit of base currency, i.e., if user exchanges 1 dollar for comparison currency, how many units of comparison currency does user get

 ### Credit
-all data taken from to 'https://openexchangerates.org/' data consists of standardized currency codes and conversion rates.
+all data taken from 'https://openexchangerates.org/', data consists of standardized currency codes and conversion rates.

 ### API Docs